EcoNet-NZ/inaturalist-to-cams/USER_GUIDE.md

     | `Status update` set to `Dead / Not Present` | `Green - regrowth has not occurred this year` |
     | `Status update` set to `Alive / Regrowth` | `Red - growth is occurring, please kill it` |

-    As stated at the top of this guide, the status is reset annually currently in July.
+    As stated at the top of this guide, the status is reset annually currently in October.
 If the status has already been updated in the 2 months prior, the status will not be reset.